j-norwood-young/revengine/docker/README.md

 ## Running the services

-To run the services, you can use the following commands:
+To run the services, you can use the following commands from the root of the repository:

 ```bash
 # The core services: